Anthony Chenevix-Trench: Legacy

 Nick Fraser, in his book The Importance of Being Eton: Inside the World's Most Powerful School, was much more blunt.
 John Carey in The Sunday Times summarised, Fraser "was subjected to a furtive sexual assault by the headmaster, Anthony Chenevix-Trench, whose proclivities in this area were not made public until after his death, and it damaged him, he says, 'more than I could ever have brought myself to express'.
-He left Eton nursing doubts about his own sexuality, and went through dark times (marriage failure, job loss, drink, therapy) before he could emerge from Eton’s shadow."
+He left Eton nursing doubts about his own sexuality, and went through dark times (marriage failure, job loss, drink, therapy) before he could emerge from Eton's shadow."

 The Independent on Sunday reported in 1994:

 The Independent went on to say that the numerous letters to newspapers by former pupils showed a marked disparity between some who described Chenevix-Trench as "upright, justified, a fine educationist, a victim even", and others who recalled "a monster of depravity".
-Some former pupils who wrote in flatly denied some of the claims; Hume Shawcross, son of Lord Shawcross, one of the offspring of aristocracy whom Foot claimed mistreatment by Chenevix-Trench contributed to the latter's downfall, wrote that "I had relatively few dealings with Chenevix-Trench but I always found him fair and reasonable.
+Some former pupils who wrote in flatly denied some of the claims; Hume Shawcross, son of Lord Shawcross, one of the offspring of aristocracy whose alleged mistreatment by Chenevix-Trench was claimed by Foot to have contributed to the headmaster's downfall, wrote that "I had relatively few dealings with Chenevix-Trench but I always found him fair and reasonable.
 In fact, I liked him."
 He also recollected that Caspar Fleming, son of Ian Fleming, "was in no way unfairly treated by Chenevix-Trench and held no antagonism towards him", and opined that claims to the contrary were part of a "mean-minded vendetta".

 In 1998, Fettes College decided to retain a commemorative plaque to Chenevix-Trench in its chapel, "out of respect for all those pupils at Fettes who like and admire him."
 This statement echoed the words of Sir William Gladstone, who had written in 1996 that "The recording angel knows that Tony achieved a great deal at Eton, both for Eton as a school and for so many of its pupils who liked and admired him."
 The college removed the plaque and a portrait of Chenevix-Trench in September 2017, reported The Sunday Times the following year.